shopware/docs/guides/plugins/apps/app-scripts/cart-manipulation.md

 ## Calculating the cart

-If you add line-items (products, discounts, etc.) in your `cart`-script it may be necessary to manually recalculate the cart.
+If you add line items (products, discounts, etc.) in your `cart`-script it may be necessary to manually recalculate the cart.
-After changing the price definitions in the cart, the total prices of the cart are not recalculated automatically, the recalculation will only happen automatically after your whole script was executed.
+After changing the price definitions in the cart, the total prices of the cart are not recalculated automatically.
+The recalculation will only happen automatically after your whole script is executed.

 But if your script depends on updated and recalculated prices, you can recalculate the entire cart manually.